RaymondBalise/tidyREDCap/README.md

 #### Load All Data from REDCap into R with One Line of Code

-* 💥 NEW in Version 1.0 💥 `import_instruments()` will use an API call to load every instrument/questionnaire into its own R dataset.
-If the REDCap project is longitudinal or has repeated instruments the function will remove blank records.
+* 💥 NEW in Version 1.1 💥 `import_instruments()` includes the repeat number for repeated instruments/forms/questionnaires.

+* `import_instruments()` will use an API call to load every instrument/questionnaire into its own R dataset.
+If the REDCap project is longitudinal or has repeated instruments, the function will remove blank records.

+#### Show the Field Labels Inside RStudio

+* After loading data into R using RStudio with the `import_instruments()` function, you can see both the variable name and the text that appears to users of REDCap.
+All you need to do is click on the dataset's name in the **Environment** tab or use the View() function.
+The column headings will include both the variable name and the Field Label from REDCap.

+* 💥 NEW in Version 1.1 💥  Functions coming from packages outside of `tidyREDCap` may not understand what to do with labeled variables.
+So, `tidyREDCap` includes a new `drop_labels()` function that will allow you to strip the labels before using functions that want unlabeled data.

 #### Working with <i>Choose One</i> Questions